GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/6-exercise-setup-typescript-project.md

+# Exercise - Setup a TypeScript project #

 In this exercise, you’ll create a new TypeScript project.
 You'll then confirm that your development environment is set up correctly by running the compiler and verifying that the JavaScript file is generated.

 ## Step 1: Set up a new TypeScript project in VS Code